 It is a common requirement that the food sold in shops, markets and restaurants has to be not only tasty, but also safe for our health.
 For this reason, every food operator, according to the European regulation on food safety, has to provide the traceability of food, as well as information regarding the food suppliers.
 This information must be retained in an official document – The Food Safety Plan – and presented to the authorities.
 These compulsory procedures may be a hassle for companies that manage large quantities of food, but also for small operators, and the reporting can take up to 3 weeks.
-Luckily, also in this field, digitization can help to make life easier.
+Luckily, also in this field, digitization comes in handy – we need to digitize food safety.

 We had a chance to speak with Katrin Liivat, Head of Sales and Marketing at FoodDocs OÜ, about the company’s innovative solution to handle the Food Safety Plan for operations in the food business.